dcarpintero/llamaindexchat/README.md

     return loader
 ```

-- **Construct Documents**: The markdown files are parsed and automatically converted to Document objects.
-In addition, we add {'filename': '', 'author': ''} to the metadata of each document (which will be inhereited by the nodes).
-This will allow us to retrieve and display the data sources in the chatbot responses:
+- **Construct Documents**: The markdown files are ingested and automatically converted to Document objects.
+In addition, we add the dictionary {'filename': '', 'author': ''} to the metadata of each document (which will be inhereited by the nodes).
+This will allow us to retrieve and display the data sources and scores in the chatbot responses to make our App more transparent:

 ```python
 def load_and_index_data(loader: GithubRepositoryReader) -> :